qtepics/qeframework/README.md

 # qeframework
-epics Qt has been spilt into a number of components.
-This project provides the framework library and standard widgets.
+epics Qt has been spilt into a number of components, each placed in its own github repository.
+This repository provides the framework plugin library.